SlicerMorph/Tutorials/ALPACA/README.md

 # Automated landmarking through pointcloud alignment and correspondence analysis (ALPACA)

 `ALPACA` provides fast landmark transfer from a 3D model and its associated landmark set to target 3D model(s) through pointcloud alignment and deformable mesh registration (please see the original publication https://doi.org/10.1111/2041-210X.13689 for a throrough review).
-Unlike the Slicermorph's semi-landmark methods, it does not require presence of fixed landmarks.
-Optimal set of parameters that gives the best correspondence can be investigated (and outcome can be visualized) in single alignment mode, and then applied to a number of 3D models in batch mode.
-Invoked first time, `ALPACA` needs your permission to download `open3D` library.
-Depending on the internet speed, download may take sometime but it is a one-time event.
+Compared to patch landmarking methods in SlicerMorph, it does not require presence of fixed landmarks.
+Optimal set of parameters that gives the best correspondence between a source model (one with the landmarks) and a target model (to which the landmarks will be transferred) can be investigated (and outcome can be visualized) in single alignment mode, and then applied to a number of 3D models in batch mode.
+Invoked first time, `ALPACA` will need to download necessary ITK libraries.
+Depending on the internet speed, download may take a few moments but it is a one-time event.

 ## Module Overview
 Open the ALPACA module.

-:pencil2:  If this is the first time you are opening `ALPACA`, it will ask you if you are ok with installing `open3d`.
-If you are using a Windows machine, the installation process can take a few minutes.
+:pencil2:  If this is the first time you are opening `ALPACA`, it inform you that it will be downloading necessary python libraries.
+This may take a few minutes.

 <p align="center">
 <img src="images/ALPACA000.PNG" width = 500>